gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

 1. Select the _master_ branch dropdown.

-2. Enter a new branch name on the search box.
-Mention a Jira issue key in the name to associate it to the said Jira issue.
+2. Enter a new branch name in the search box.
+Mention a Jira issue key in the name to associate it to the Jira issue.

 3. Click the result to create the new branch.

-### Via Git Integration for Jira app
+### Via Git Integration for Jira App

-This can also be easily done via Jira issue Git integration developer panel:
+You can also do this via the Jira issue Git integration developer panel:

 1. Open a Jira issue.

-2. On the right sidebar, click on **Git Integration**.
+2. On the right sidebar, click **Git Integration**.
 This opens the Jira issue Git integration developer panel.

 3. Click **Create branch**.